Requirements for CSP Direct Bill Partners

-- What does the financial modeling look like?
-There are additional systems that must be implemented and a system that must be setup, potentially costing additional resources.
+- What does financial modeling look like?
+There are additional systems that must be implemented and a system that must be set up, potentially costing additional resources.

 - Is there is a roadmap and template to follow?
 If this is a strategic opportunity for your business, you can define the products and services and follow this sort of three-step process.
 You can also use co-op funds to finance these activities.

 - Evaluate the right Indirect Provider(s) for you: Indirect providers will welcome you with open arms; however, they are not all the same.
 Here are a few elements to consider when evaluating an indirect provider: